 TrackAbout is a cloud-based software solution to track and manage portable equipment.
 In addition to tracking asset location, the system offers automated workflow solutions, equipment maintenance tracking, rental management, proof of delivery and more through a variety of modules that can be added as a company’s needs evolve.
 It operates as standalone software or can integrate with any business system via an application programming interface (API).
 TrackAbout works on smartphones, tablets and rugged handheld computers simultaneously so companies can choose a hardware mix that works best for them.

 “Having the ability to use the software on a smartphone was critical,” said Rozzi.
 “It didn’t make sense for us to purchase a rugged handheld computer for all our employees.”

-A TrackAbout implementation specialist worked with GPRS to set up the company’s TrackAbout solution.
+A TrackAbout implementation specialist worked with GPRS to set up the company’s TrackAbout equipment maintenance tracking software.
 Each manager and technician then installed the TrackAbout app on his smartphone and added his assigned equipment into the system.

 “TrackAbout is intuitive and easy to use, so our team required minimal training.
 By looking at the TrackAbout dashboard, I could see if any of them made a mistake and resolve them without having to call each technician.”
 She added, “TrackAbout took the time to understand our business which made for a smooth implementation.”

 Rozzi says it’s difficult to quantify the results in terms of dollar savings or percentage of improved efficiency.
 “We’ve eliminated the time-consuming and inefficient hunt for equipment.
 We know where it is and who is accountable for every piece at any moment,” she said.